Sensing Ecologies at Monmar / Point Nepean

 Artist collective, Environmental Performance Authority (EPA) will facilitate a walking adventure at Monmar/Point Nepean, observing this complex biocultural landscape through the senses.
 Audience-participants’ experience will shift between a guided walk, participatory workshop and occasional site-responsive performances by the EPA.

-Lean against a Moonah tree, explore varied textures and smells of foliage, observe the direction and effects of wind upon the body and the environment, listen to sounds near and far, imagine pasts and futures of this layered place…
+Lean against a Moonah tree, explore textures and smells of foliage, observe the effects of wind upon the body and the environment, listen to sounds near and far, imagine pasts and futures of this layered place…

-The workshop offers participants a memorable and fun experience that fosters connection with local ecologies through sensory encounter, listening and witnessing.
+The workshop offers participants a memorable and fun experience that encourages connection with local ecologies through sensory encounter, listening and witnessing.

 EPA artists have been informed by Bunurong Knowledge Holders, ecologist Gidja Walker, and Parks Victoria staff during their Police Point AiR residencies on Bunurong and Boon wurrung Country at Monmar.